Julian-Elliott/badger2040/badger_os/README.md

 ### GitHub Badge
 [github_badge.py](examples/github_badge.py)

-Fetches your GitHub profile stats and latest repository info over the network, shows a QR code linking to your profile, and draws a grid of recent contribution activity.
+Fetches your GitHub profile stats and latest repository info over the network.
+It also pulls contribution data from a public API to draw a grid showing your recent activity and displays a QR code linking to your profile.